BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 ### Getting Started

-To do: the rest of the owl
+Please refer back to the
 ## Script Extender Console
 You can also spawn in items with the [Script Extender Console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender#h-3-how-to-install-the-console), via a console command.
 However, this method is mostly useful for mod development, or testing of items, and should not be used to ship items to users.